-Edinburgh Shoreline is an exciting, new, community centred initiative celebrating the city’s 27km coastline.
+Edinburgh Shoreline project launched in 2018 as an exciting, new, community centred initiative celebrating the city’s 27km coastline.

-We are rediscovering its fascinating and often unknown history and the rich plant and animal life that survives against the odds in unexpected places, and inspiring people to explore their coast and take responsibility for its future health.
+We work with community groups to rediscover the coasts fascinating and often unknown history and the rich plant and animal life that survives against the odds in unexpected places, inspiring people to explore their coast and take responsibility for its future health.

-An early highlight is a major exhibition in the John Hope Gateway at Edinburgh’s Royal Botanic Garden.
-Come and experience little-known facts, inspiring ideas and contributions arriving from local communities.
+An early highlight of the project was a major exhibition in the John Hope Gateway at Edinburgh’s Royal Botanic Garden.

-The Edinburgh Shoreline project is kindly funded by the Heritage Lottery Fund and the Green Infrastructure Community Engagement Fund.
+The Edinburgh Shoreline project has been kindly funded by the National Lottery Heritage Fund, the Green Infrastructure Community Engagement Fund and Scottish Nastural Heritage's Biodiversity Challenge Fund.
 It is part of the wider Edinburgh Living Landscape initiative and is delivered by the Royal Botanic Garden Edinburgh.